deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18860/index.md

 ![](figures/figures_8_0.png)

-> 🔼 Figure 3 shows the correlation between the number of masked retrieval heads and the performance of Llama3-8B-Instruct with DeCoRe entropy across various faithfulness, factuality, and chain-of-thought reasoning tasks.
+> 🔼 The figure shows the correlation between the number of masked retrieval heads and the performance of Llama3-8B-Instruct model using DeCoRe entropy across various faithfulness, factuality, and chain-of-thought reasoning tasks.
 > <details>
 > <summary>read the caption</summary>
 > Figure 3: Correlation between the number of masked retrieval heads and performance of Llama3-8B-Instruct with DeCoReentropy on each task.
 The correlations are quantified by the Pearson Correlation Coefficient r for each plot.
 Detailed results are listed in Table 14 and Table 16.